CountBricks: How Much to Install a Dryer Vent

 4. Energy & Code Upgrades

-Insulated duct sections, fire collars, or powered vents raise material costs but deliver safety and utility-bill savings.
+Insulated duct sections, fire collars, or powered vents raise material costs but enhance safety and efficiency.

 • Speak dimensions, material choices, and client preferences